nju-cn-course/nju-network-labs/content/ch01/modification.md

 - Delete `server2` in the topology,
 - Or create a different topology containing 6 nodes using hosts and hubs (don't use other kinds of devices).

-The file you need to modify is `lab_1/start_mininet.py`.
+The file you need to modify is `start_mininet.py`.

 ### Step 2: Modify the logic of a device

 In the section [Switchyard](switchyard.md), we introduced how to program a device.
 Your task is to count how many packets pass through a hub in and out.
 You need to log the statistical result every time you receive one packet with the format of each line `in:<ingress packet count> out:<egress packet count>`.
 For example, if there is a packet that is not addressed to the hub itself, then the hub may log `in:1 out:2`. ✅ Then show the log of your hub when running it in Mininet and how you implement it in your report.

-The file you need to modify is `lab_1/myhub.py`.
+The file you need to modify is `myhub.py`.

 ### Step 3: Modify the test scenario of a device

 In the section [Switchyard](switchyard.md), we introduced how to write the test case.
 So here we have two options for you, choose **one** to implement. ✅ Then show the details of your test cases in your report.

-- Create one test case by using the given function `mk_pkt` with different arguments,
+- Create one test case by using the given function `new_packet` with different arguments,
 - Or create one test case with your handmade packet.

-The file you need to modify is `lab_1/hubtests.py`.
+The file you need to modify is `testcases/myhub_testscenario.py`.

 ### Step 4: Run your device in Mininet